jantotong/Key-Word-Recorder/README.md

 Can customize keywords and amount-of-word-trials in script.

+Customize thresh-hold level in filt.py

-Made for work purpose (Data Collection)
+Made for work purpose (Data Collection for AI Application)

-Company: UMEC
+Company: UMEC(HK)

 Windows 10 user: Please include ffmpeg and ffprobe.